cortesi/modd/README.md

 ## Some notes on running commands

-All commands are executed in the standard shell - **/bin/sh**.
-This ensures that *modd.conf* files remain portable, and can be used reliably regardless of the user's shell choice.
+All commands are executed in **bash**, which is assumed to be somewhere on the user's path.
+Fixing on one shell ensures that *modd.conf* files remain portable, and can be used reliably regardless of the user's personal shell choice.
 Processes inherit the parent's environment, so you can pass environment variables down to commands like so:

 ```
 env MYCONFIG=foo modd